julzaza/wildwitchherbs/_posts/2026-01-18-balkan-witchy-herbs.md

 ### 8. Yarrow — *Hajdučka trava*

-Named after the hajduci — outlaw warriors — yarrow carries associations of blood, fate, and endurance.
+Named after the hajduci (outlaw warriors), yarrow carries associations of blood, fate, and endurance.

 Used for:
 - Stopping bleeding